aliencube/ReCaptcha.NET/README.md

 * `@Html.Recaptcha()` renders the reCaptcha control.
 * `@Html.ReCaptchaApiJs()` renders JavaScript for the reCaptcha control.
+* More details can be found on [Index.cshtml](https://github.com/aliencube/ReCaptcha.NET/blob/master/SourceCodes/02_Apps/ReCaptcha.Wrapper.WebApp/Views/Home/Index.cshtml) as an example.

 In order to handle this reCaptcha control in your controllers, take a look at the following: